PrimeDAO/deals-docs/published-md-files/open-proposal.md

     - Toggle this option on if you would like to retain the Proposal Lead role to yourself.
 This will allow you to continue manage all the offers incoming to your Open Proposal.
     - If instead you toggle this option off, you will transfer your administrative rights to the prospect Partner DAO.
 In this case the Partner DAO will have to register a new Proposal Lead address to which the administrative rights will be transferred to.
 4. Decide whether you wanna keep all incoming offers to your proposal private, or if you rather keep these publicly accessible.
-    - Toggle this option on if you want the incoming counterproposals to be only visible to the Proposal Lead and the involved Deal Representatives, and not visible to the public.
+    - Toggle this option on if you want the incoming counterproposals to be only visible to the Proposal Lead and the involved Deal Representative(s), and not visible to the public.
     - You can always turn the deal to public during the Negotiation phase to receive feedback from the wider community, or after the deal is ratified.
 Note that conversations previously held in private will remain private, even if the deal is turned public.
     - A negotiated deal that has been turned public can be turned back into private, and vice versa.
 A Proposal Lead can do that anytime on the dashboard.
 If the deal was privately negotiated and executed, it’s highly recommended that you to make the deal public when the deal is complete.